eigonic/jbraxt/README.md

 This extension was created to make building Jspx pages easier.

-The toolkit:
+It:

 *	Contains a hints for jspx non-standard tags (DataTable, ListTable, AutoComplete, Datalookup,...).
 *	Adds useful shortcuts to open Controller Java file.
-*	Check for common errors like duplicate Tag ID and duplicate attributes on the same tag.
+*	Checkes for common errors like duplicate Tag ID and duplicate attributes on the same tag.

 ##Install from URL